cndragn/candav-gatsby/src/pages/blog/microsoft-leap-experience/index.md

  Uber is pretty quick around here...I found Lyft to be more expensive.
 It's all expensive though...great for emergencies but not an every day option.

  Microsoft has a Connector bus, but its only available for full time employees.
-You can use the shuttles to get to other campus' and also the on demand ride to get around the Redmond main campus.
+You can use the shuttles to get to other campus' and also the on demand ride to get around the Redmond main campus though.

  ## Pre-LEAP Preparations